|

 were Politics in BC — What do we

 want? and Criteria for evaluating electoral systems.
+The weekends were organised into three

 sessions: Saturday morning, Saturday afternoon and Sunday